johnfactotum/foliate-js/README.md

 The SSML attributes `ssml:ph` and `ssml:alphabet` are supported.
 There's no support for PLS and CSS Speech.

+### OPDS

+The `opds.js` module can be used to implement OPDS clients.
+It can convert OPDS 1.x documents to OPDS 2.0:

+- `getFeed(doc)`: converts an OPDS 1.x feed to OPDS 2.0.
+The argument must be a DOM Document object.
+You need to use a `DOMParser` to obtain a Document first if you have a string.
+- `getPublication(entry)`: converts a OPDS 1.x entry in acquisition feeds to an OPDS 2.0 publication.
+The argument must be a DOM Element object.

+It exports the following symbols for properties unsupported by OPDS 2.0:
+- `SYMBOL.SUMMARY`: used on navigation links to represent the summary/content (see https://github.com/opds-community/drafts/issues/51)
+- `SYMBOL.CONTENT`: used on publications to represent the content/description and its type.
+This is mainly for preserving the type info for XHTML.
+The value of this property is an object whose properties are:
+    - `.type`: either "text", "html", or "xhtml"
+    - `.value`: the value of the content

+There are also two functions that can be used to implement search forms:

+- `getOpenSearch(doc)`: for OpenSearch.
+The argument is a DOM Document object of an OpenSearch search document.
+- `getSearch(link)` for templated search in OPDS 2.0.
+The argument must be an OPDS 2.0 Link object.
+Note that this function will import `uri-template.js`.

+These two functions return an object that implements the following interface:
+- `.metadata`: an object with the string properties `title` and `description`
+- `.params`: an array, representing the search parameters, whose elements are objects whose properties are
+    - `ns`: a string; the namespace of the parameter
+    - `name`: a string; the name of the parameter
+    - `required`: a boolean, whether the parameter is required
+    - `value`: a string; the default value of the parameter
+- `.search(map)`: a function, whose argument is a `Map` whose values are `Map`s (i.e. a two-dimensional map).
+The first key is the namespace of the search parameter.
+For non-namespaced parameters, the first key must be `null`.
+The second key is the parameter's name.
+Returns a string representing the URL of the search results.

 ### Supported Browsers

 The main use of the library is for use in [Foliate](https://github.com/johnfactotum/foliate), which uses WebKitGTK.
 As such it's the only engine that has been tested extensively.
 But it should also work in Chromium and Firefox.